LiskArchive/lisk-sdk-examples/workshop/README.md

     }
 </details>

-Next, we can use the generator to generate a transaction that fulfils the previous invoice transaction using the right accounts. **Do not forget to modify the `invoiceId` field which holds the ID of the invoice transaction you want to pay for at `/generator/payment.js:28`.**
+Next, we can use the generator to generate a transaction that fulfills the previous invoice transaction using the right accounts. **Do not forget to modify the `invoiceId` field which holds the ID of the invoice transaction you want to pay for at `/generator/payment.js:28`.**

 If you don't know this ID anymore, look up the transaction using the API: http://localhost:4000/api/transactions?type=13